-How long you brush your teeth is also matters and many of us ignore this thing, especially children.
+How long you brush your teeth also matters and many of us ignore this thing, especially children.
 Dentists recommend two minutes for a tooth brushing session.
 Don’t do it more than that.

 3. Brushing More Than 2 Times a Day

-Most dentists suggest that you should brush at least twice a day but no more than that.
+Most dentists suggest that you should brush at least twice a day but not more than that.
 The best time is in the morning and the night before bed.
 Don’t brush your teeth immediately after eating an acidic meal, wait for at least 30 minutes.